 Keystone XL Pipeline

 Many of my constituents have reached out about the Keystone XL pipeline.
 If constructed, the pipeline gives us the ability to transport 830,000 barrels of oil per day from Canada through Texas to the Gulf Coast.
 The benefits this pipeline would have on Texas would be enormous.
 In fact, if this project is approved, it would create over 42,000 jobs, including a number in Texas.

 The American people strongly support the Keystone XL pipeline, and further delaying approval of the pipeline is not acceptable.
 Building the pipeline would help decrease our reliance on Middle East oil and create thousands of new American jobs.
-I am a strong supporter of the Keystone XL pipeline and am proud to cosponsor the Northern Route Approval Act (H.R.3) last Congress.
+I am a strong supporter of the Keystone XL pipeline and was proud to have cosponsored the Northern Route Approval Act (H.R.3) last Congress.
 This bill would have allowed the pipeline’s construction to move forward and ended years of unnecessary delays.